Ravbug/UnityHubNative/README.md

 - Manage Unity licenses
 - Update projects to a Unity version of your choosing

-UnityHubNative does not have every feature that the official hub has, but it has most of them.
+UnityHubNative does not have every feature that the official hub has, but it has most of the commonly-needed features.
 UnityHubNative serves as a shortcut to get into your projects faster.

 ## Installation
 This application is self-contained.